maptimeLA/craftmap_adventure/README.md

 ## More Ideas

 * Find a community partner willing to display the finished (or growing) quilt.
-  * Opodz in Little Tokyo.
+  * Opodz in Little Tokyo?
-  * The Craft and Folk Art Museum (CAFAM) in Mid-Wilshire.
+  * The Craft and Folk Art Museum (CAFAM) in Mid-Wilshire?